 The cost of real estate properties in the Philippines is generally based on two things: location and size.
-For properties in prime locations, it is sometimes necessary to downsize in order to achieve a cost-effective investment.
+For properties in prime locations, it is sometimes necessary to downsize or adjust the condo layout in order to achieve a cost-effective investment.
 Such is the case for a condominium.

 A typical condo unit in the Philippines comes in different condo sizes and structures that are expectedly smaller than single detached or townhouses.
 But this doesn’t mean that condo dwellers need to sacrifice the comfort on their home.
 Experts share vibrant small condo design ideas that can maximize the space and make it visually bigger.